equinor/appsec-fundamentals-authn-authz-cs/docs/content/intro.md

 * Exploring Refresh tokens, Implicit grant and PKCE for Native, Mobile, SPA
 * Exploring Protecting Web API's and API chaining

+The workshop's pace can be perceived as quite high.
+It will be beneficial for your learning to spend some time with the material and the exercises at your own pace after the course.
 </div>

 ---